Etsako Central

 It has an area of 659.7 km^{2} and a population of 94,229 in the 2006 census.
-The Common language of the people in the Etsako central local area is the Afemai language while Islam and Christianity are mostly practiced by majority of the people.
-The local government area is located in the Northern part of Edo State.
+The common language of the people in the Etsako central local area is the Afemai language while Islam and Christianity are the religion practiced by majority of the people.
+The local government area is located in the northern part of Edo State.

 The postal code of the area is 312.